-- 6-3(E)(1) The Planning Director shall create a regular, rotating schedule to research, study, and analyze each CPA on an ongoing cycle at least once every 5 years. - 6-3(E)(2) The assessments shall analyze each CPA based on performance measures established by the ABC Comp Plan, as amended, to reflect evolving conditions, trends, and desired outcomes to reflect the unique status of each CPA while also allowing comparison of objective data across the city. - 6-3(E)(3) The City Office of Neighborhood Coordination (ONC) shall be involved in each assessment to ensure adequate notification, representation, and participation of Neighborhood Associations. - 6-3(E)(4) Each assessment shall include visits and interactions with residents, property owners, businesses, neighborhood associations, business associations, and other stakeholders in each CPA. - 6-3(E)(5) Each assessment shall reflect the history, special places, character, and capital needs of each CPA. - 6-3(E)(6) At least every 5 years, bBased on the data, analyses, and findings of the assessments, the Planning Director shall recommend updates and amendments as relevant and necessary to the Rank 1 ABC Comp Plan, as amended; Rank 2 Facility Plans; Rank 3 Plans; the IDO; or the DPM.
+- 6-3(E)(1) The Planning Director shall create a regular, rotating schedule to research, study, and analyze each CPA on an ongoing cycle. - 6-3(E)(2) The assessments shall analyze each CPA based on performance measures established by the ABC Comp Plan, as amended, to reflect evolving conditions, trends, and desired outcomes to reflect the unique status of each CPA while also allowing comparison of objective data across the city. - 6-3(E)(3) The City Office of Neighborhood Coordination (ONC) shall be involved in each assessment to ensure adequate notification, representation, and participation of Neighborhood Associations. - 6-3(E)(4) Each assessment shall include visits and interactions with residents, property owners, businesses, neighborhood associations, business associations, and other stakeholders in each CPA. - 6-3(E)(5) Each assessment shall reflect the history, special places, character, and capital needs of each CPA. - 6-3(E)(6) Based on the data, analyses, and findings of the assessments, the Planning Director shall recommend updates and amendments as relevant and necessary to the Rank 1 ABC Comp Plan, as amended; Rank 2 Facility Plans; Rank 3 Plans;

+the IDO; or the DPM.
 See also Subsection 14-16-6-4(D)(4) for the annual IDO update process.